Perspective | Grief, anger and fear envelops Atlanta’s Asian American community

 The gatherings have been similar to ancestor worship in the Korean culture, when family members will sweep gravesites or offer food to their departed loved ones.
 Outside the spas or at vigils, Yoon noticed, the Asian people were the ones kneeling and bowing.

 All but one news crew had left when Yoon first arrived in Atlanta.
-It was now Friday night, and the parking long outside of Gold Spa glowed purple as a sole mourner dropped off a bouquet of flowers.
+It was now Friday night, and the parking lot outside of Gold Spa glowed purple as a sole mourner dropped off a bouquet of flowers.
 People were walking by without pausing.
-On the same block as both Atlanta spas the killer targeted three days before, two clubs were now jam-packed, as if pandemic and tragedy both had vanished.
+On the same block as the two city spas the killer targeted three days before, two clubs were now jam-packed, as if pandemic and tragedy both had vanished.
 “I was like, ‘Oh, life really does go on,’ ” says Yoon.

 That is one experience of being Asian in America for many: holding onto your han, in invisibility, as the world passes you by.
 Aeri Lee stood with her hands clasped in front of Gold Spa; its entryway was strewn with flowers.